Great Things to Do Near Villa Rose

 Visit Nearby Kringa

-This intimate village is fringed with hackberry trees and has a well with two wells within it, one for the locals and one for the teacher!
+This village is fringed with hackberry trees and has a well with two wells within it, one for the locals and one for the teacher!
 Go there on August 15th, the day of the church of the Assumption of the Virgin, and you will see local men with a blot of red wine on their white shirts, a signal that their wine barrels are full.
-Hearsay talks of one inhabitant, a vampire called Jure Grande, who molested his relatives and local people for a 16 year period, behaviour which only ceased when they opened his grave and cut his head!
-Stop for a coffee at the appropriately named Vampire Café!
+Hearsay talks of one inhabitant, a vampire called Jure Grande, whose bad behaviour only ceased when they opened his grave and cut his head!

 Indulge Yourself in Rovinj